Water

 Provide a hardscape surface while allowing rainwater to filter naturally into the ground.

-We will use a decentralized wastewater treatment system that is common for small rural subdivisions, sites without access to a centralized sewer system, or environmentally sensitive areas where treated water is dispersed underground.
-As shown in the diagram above, the system collects greywater from STEP tanks, treats it through biological filtration, and stores it in a final dose tank.
-From there, it’s carefully released to drip dispersal zones in the soil, with a built-in flush return system to keep everything running efficiently.
+We will use a decentralized wastewater treatment system common in small rural subdivisions, at sites without access to a centralized sewer system, or in environmentally sensitive areas where treated water is dispersed underground.
+As shown in the diagram, the system collects greywater from STEP tanks, treats it with biological filtration, and stores it in a final-dose tank.
+From there, it’s carefully released into drip-dispersal zones in the soil with a built-in flush-return system to keep everything running efficiently.

 At drip dispersal zones, like the one shown above, treated wastewater is released slowly through underground tubing, allowing the soil and plant roots to naturally filter and absorb it.
 This method provides an efficient, environmentally friendly way to return clean water to the ground without pooling or runoff.